Khuziafa/Khuziafa/README.md

 **`Mobile Application Development (Flutter Developer)`**

-Hello, there My name is Muhammad Khuzaifa and I am a Flutter mobile app developer and graphic designer specialist I have very good experience in these Skills.
+Hello, there My name is Muhammad Khuzaifa and I am a Flutter mobile app developer and graphic designer specialist I have 3 Years of experience in these Skills.
 ⭐Flutter Developer with extensive in building high-performance mobile apps.
 Flutter is a powerful framework developed by Google that allows you to create cross-platform apps with a single code base.
 Flutter is the future of mobile apps.
 I have worked with 30+ clients all over the world.

 ### 🧰 Languages and Tools

 <img align="left" alt="Flutter" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/flutter/flutter-plain.svg" />